Waterloo restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 Street food is your best bet for lunch in Waterloo, and there's one place to head to: Lower Marsh Market has a range of stalls selling international food-to-go around lunchtime every weekday (with the biggest range on Fridays).

 If you're after something sweet, pay a visit to Konditor & Cook on Cornwall Road for indulgent cakes and brownies.
+In warmer months, make it tapas restaurant Mar i Terra on Gambia street, where a beautiful walled garden is an ideal lunch setting during warmer months.

 Something special — fine dining